wso2-extensions/mi-connector-bigquery/docs/fault_handler_sequence.md

 # Configuring the BigQuery Fault Handler Sequence

-Following is a sample proxy service and fault handler sequence you can use as a starting point for handling faults when integrating with BigQuery.
+The following is a sample proxy service and fault handler sequence, which you can use as a starting point for handling faults when integrating with BigQuery.
 Customize this sample to match your requirements.

 **Sample Proxy**
 ```xml